paulg44/typescript-weather-app/my-app/README.md

 Revisiting the final hackathon at SoC, a typescript weather app.
 Typescript is something I need to practice and I remember at the time not fully understanding what was happening, hence me having another shot at it now.

-I have now made this into multiple projects that I can showcase using React and Typescript
+I have now made this into multiple projects that I can showcase using React and Typescript.
+As I have not yet styled any pages or projects I am going to use bootstrap throughout to learn more about this technology

 # Todo List